Bestnwin/car-lane-game/README.md

 + if it had a collision with other car or go off road it will be game over for the player
 + there will be gradual increase in the speed of the car incoming that need to be avoided
 + at last the player will get the information about the level he had reached

+## How to run this code:

++ download all the files firstly in a same directory
++ now open the directory of that file in the terminal
++ use this command:
+---
+python Mai.py
+---